evetsso/calgarygo/posts/2025-fall-tournament-october-5/index.md

 -->

 A year is a long time between tournaments, so the Calgary Go Club is hosting a Fall tournament for 2025.
 It will take place on October 5th.

+Note that because of the tournament there will be no club meeting on October 5th.

 <table>
 <tr>